 Oral Comm Lab

 The Lab hosts an annual oratory competition that acknowledges and rewards undergraduate students' outstanding speaking skills.
-Want to enter the 2017 20th Annual Oratory Competition?
-Here's how!
-View our 2016 winners.
+View our 2019 winners.

 Frequently Asked Questions